flutter/website/src/cookbook/design/themes.md

 widgets' `build()` methods.

 The `Theme.of(context)` method looks up the widget tree and retrieves the nearest `Theme` in the tree.
 If you have a standalone `Theme` as defined in the previous example, that's applied.
 If not, Flutter applies the app's theme.

-In fact, the `FloatingActionButton` uses this technique to find the `accentColor`.
+In fact, the `Container` uses this technique to find its `color``.

 <?code-excerpt "lib/theme.dart (Container)" replace="/^child: //g"?>
 ```dart